Keck-DataReductionPipelines/KPF-Pipeline/docs/source/data_exploration/start.rst

-Opening, examining, and manipulating KPF files
+Opening, Examining, and Manipulating KPF Files
 ==============================================

 The bullet points below are Jupyter Notebooks showing how to open, examine, and manipulate files from the KPF DRP.